 III.
-Motion to Dismiss Injunction on the Grounds that the Investigation
+Motion to Dismiss Injunction on the Grounds that the Plaintiff has not Established Standing and that the Statute of Limitations has Expired

 In her Motion, Plaintiff requests "an injunction of the Tuesday, February 8th election or postpone the certification of its results until this legal question is resolved."
 If the Supreme Court (or its Chief Justice) grants either of the Defense's aforementioned motions, the Defense subsequently moves to dismiss the injunction filed in Action No. SSC 003, as the legal question will have been resolved.